microsoft/pxt-microbit/docs/projects/reaction-time/code.md

 ## Extending the Extension

-One effect of the extension is the false start X showing for the person loosing the game.
-We can extend the code some more to avoid the X showing up on the person loosing the game.
-The following example uses a new variable to flag the winner and avoid the X after a winner is crowned.
+One effect of the extension is the **X** for a false start shows for the person loosing the game.
+We can extend the code some more to avoid the **X** showing up on the person loosing the game.
+The following example uses a new variable to flag the winner and avoid the **X** after a winner is crowned.

 ```blocks
 input.onPinPressed(TouchPin.P0, function () {